hzeller/folve/README.md

   http://localhost:17322/

-To manually switch the configuration from the command line, you can use wget
+To manually switch the configuration from the command line, you can use wget:

     wget -q -O/dev/null http://localhost:17322/settings?f=2